 Revealing 400 years of medical history, from one of the oldest anatomical collections in the world to the latest advances in minimal access surgery.
 Highlights include surgeon John Hunter's collection of human and animal specimens, Lister's first antiseptic spray and Winston Churchill's false teeth.

 Discover one of the world's finest collections of Masonic material housed at the home of English freemasonry, including pottery, porcelain, glass, silver, furniture, clocks and regalia.
 The ceremonial areas of the amazing Art Deco Freemasons' Hall are also available to view.

 London WC2E 7BB

 Discover the story of London's transport system and how it has shaped the lives of people living and working in the city.
 Showcasing original artworks and advertising posters, historic vehicles including the iconic Routemaster bus and the world's first underground steam train.
 Train simulators and interactive exhibits make the visit enjoyable for all ages.

 +44 (0)20 7405 2107

 Step back in time with a visit to Sir John Soane's Museum – virtually unchanged since his death in1837.
-Behind an elegantly severe façade lie architecturally stunning interiors which contain world-class collections of art, sculpture, furniture, antiquities, casts, stained glass, books and models – all artfully arranged as Soane left them, 170 years ago.
+Behind an elegantly severe façade lie architecturally stunning interiors which contain world-class collections of art, sculpture, furniture, antiquities, casts, stained glass, books and models – all contributing to a veritable ‘academy or architecture’, just as Soane intended.